Art Newsletter: April 2019

 And remember look at art, think about art and make art!!

-Hope the year is starting off well on all fronts and if there are any questions or concerns, please feel free to email at email@example.com or call the school to set up a meeting during Parent Engagement time on Tuesdays 2:20-3:00pm after school.
+If there are any questions or concerns, please feel free to email at email@example.com or call the school to set up a meeting during Parent Engagement time on Tuesdays 2:20-3:00pm after school.

-Art Newsletter: February 2019
+Art Newsletter: April 2019